near/wallet-selector/README.md

  });
 ```

-Adding your custom wallet provider:
+Adding your custom wallet provider: (Work in progress)

 ```
 const near = new NearWalletSelector({